-Congratulations Class of 2016, you did it!
-While graduation is a major milestone that should be celebrated, it is also a time to prepare, both mentally and financially, for your shift into the ‘real world’.
+Congratulations, Class of 2019 — you did it!
+While graduation is a major milestone that should be celebrated, it is also a time to prepare, both mentally and financially, for your shift into the “real world.”

-As you transition into this next phase of your life, here a 5 financial tips that will help you manage your money and taxes.
+As you transition into this next phase of your life, here are 5 financial tips to help manage your money and taxes.

-Take Charge of Your Situation.
-As soon as you go out on your own and start earning a full-time income, start taking responsibility for your obligations.
-This means doing things like adjusting your W-4 and understanding your withholding, making estimated tax payments if you’re self-employed or working as a contractor, and keeping accurate records of deductible expenses.
+Take Charge of Your Situation: As soon as you go out on your own and start earning a full-time income, it’s time to start taking responsibility for your obligations.
+This means doing things like adjusting your W-4 and understanding your withholding, making estimated tax payments if you’re self-employed or working as a contractor and keeping accurate records of tax-deductible expenses.

-Take Advantage of Education Tax Benefits.
-Don’t forget to take advantage of the education tax benefits available today.
-You may have had some qualifying education expenses earlier this year, or you may still be incurring expense due to graduate work.
-Be sure to keep your receipts for your education spending like tuition and fees, books, supplies and equipment so you can take advantage of education tax credits and deductions available at tax time.
+Take Advantage of Education Tax Benefits: Don’t forget to take advantage of the education tax benefits available today.
+You may have had some qualifying education expenses earlier this year, or you may still be incurring expenses due to graduate work.
+Make sure you download or receive the 1098-T form that shows tuition paid during the school year/semester.
+Be sure to keep your receipts for your education expenses like tuition and fees, books, supplies, and equipment so that you can take advantage of education tax credits and deductions available at tax time.

-Don’t Forget the Student Loan Interest Deduction.
-Once you graduate you’ll probably be required to start making regular payments on your student loans.
-Interest on the loans will make up a large amount of those payments, however you can deduct that expense when filing your taxes.
-A maximum of $2,500 can be deducted, and your lender will send you a Form 1098-E to let you know what your total interest deduction is.
+Don’t Forget the Student Loan Interest Deduction: Once you graduate, you’ll probably be required to start making regular payments on your student loans.
+Interest on the loans will make up a large amount of those payments, however, you can deduct that interest when filing your taxes.
+Up to $2,500 can be deducted.
+Your lender will send you a Form 1098-E reflecting the total interest paid over the year.